harshavardhanponduru/Task-Management-System/README.md

 ## Installation

 ### Prerequisites
-- A modern web browser
+- A modern web browser (e.g., Chrome, Firefox, Edge).
-- A web server (e.g., Apache, Nginx) or a local server environment (e.g., XAMPP, WAMP, MAMP)
+- A web server (e.g., Apache, Nginx) or a local server environment (e.g., XAMPP, WAMP, MAMP).

 ### Steps to Run Locally
 1. Clone the repository to your local machine: